GoodnessFx/GatePass/README.md

 GatePass is a comprehensive, blockchain-inspired event ticketing platform that revolutionizes how events are created, managed, and attended.
 Built with modern web technologies, it provides a seamless experience for both event organizers and attendees without traditional authentication barriers.

+## ✨ What's New

+- Login, Signup, and Splash screens
+- True previous-page navigation across the app via an internal history stack
+- Landing “How It Works” expanded with Jobs, Communities, and Web3 wallet connection
+- Beginner Guide card added with a clear external tutorial link and quick wallet connect
+- Light theme readability improvements for hero text and muted content
+- Polished layout and spacing so cards don’t visually overlap across breakpoints

+Key references:
+- Navigation and back button: `src/App.tsx:367-376`
+- Landing layout and new sections: `src/components/LandingPage.tsx:200-303`
+- Payment gateways: `src/utils/payments/gateways.ts`

 ## 🎯 Core Features

 ### 🎪 **Event Management**